-Trisha Yearwood Cooking Show Stirs Sweet Thanksgiving Memories
+Trisha Yearwood Shares Her Favorite Thanksgiving Memories

-“It wasn’t until I was 20 and moved to Nashville that I started to cook, though.
-I was homesick and missed Mama’s cooking, so I learned to make her cornbread dressing.
-That’s what made me love cooking: easy recipes that tasted like home.”
+“It wasn’t until I was 20 and moved to Nashville that I started to cook though.
+I was homesick and missed Mama’s cooking, so I learned to make her cornbread dressing,” she adds.
+“That’s what made me love cooking: easy recipes that tasted like home.”

-Now Trisha fixes many of those recipes each Thanksgiving for her husband Garth Brooks and their family, and says that though they’ve added a dish or two to the menu over the years, there was “one constant” — her mom’s cornbread dressing.
+Now, Yearwood fixes many of those recipes each Thanksgiving for her husband Garth Brooks and their family, and she says that though they’ve added a dish or two to the menu over the years, there is “one constant” — her mom’s cornbread dressing.

-“It’s important to preserve those family recipes.
-It’s our second Thanksgiving without Mom, but when I make that dressing, I feel connected to her.
-Food and memories are how we keep the people we have loved at the table with us.”
+“It’s important to preserve those family recipes … When I make that dressing, I feel connected to her,” Yearwood says.
+“Food and memories are how we keep the people we have loved at the table with us.”

 “The first year I cooked Thanksgiving dinner in Oklahoma,” she recalls, “Garth had me cook a stunt turkey before the big day so he could taste-test it!”